 Children from Years 5 and 6 will be visiting the National Gallery on 27th June.
 They will see the Take One Picture exhibition, have a tour of the National Gallery, enjoy a boat cruise on the Thames and finish with an exciting trip on the London Eye.

 The Take One Picture exhibition is now open to the public from 9th May to 11th August.
 We hope to take part in the Take One Picture project again next year.
-We eagerly await to see which picture will be selected.
+We eagerly wait to see which picture will be selected.
 Watch this space!